Bullers Wood School for Girls

 About Bullers Wood School for Girls

-Bullers Wood is a highly successful comprehensive 11 – 19 girls’ school with boys admitted to the sixth form.
-We are a significantly oversubscribed, high-achieving school with High Performing Specialist School status (HPSS).
-Our achievements include letters from David Laws in 2013 and 2014 for outstanding results and from the SSAR for outstanding student progress and we are part of the National School Network.
+Bullers Wood School for Girls is a highly successful comprehensive 11 – 19 girls’ school with boys admitted to the sixth form.
+We are significantly oversubscribed, with admissions from over 50 primaries, and enjoy an excellent reputation in the community.

 The school achieves consistently excellent results and features regularly in both the A level and GCSE league tables of the top comprehensive schools in the country.
 In addition we offer a very wide variety of enrichment activities to students, both within and across curriculum areas.

 The School is a founder member of the highly regarded Bromley Schools Centred Initial Teacher Training Collegiate.
-We also train teachers through the Graduate Teacher Programme – now School Direct.
+We also train teachers through the Graduate Teacher Programme.

 Some key facts - Bullers Wood:

 - is an all-ability girls’ school with 1588 students aged 11 to 19 with a mixed sixth form